In this article, we answer the following questions related to the best tom yum in Bangkok.

 3. What is the difference between Tom Yum Nam Khon and Tom Yum Nam Sai?

 The difference between Tom Yum Nam Khon and Tom Yum Nam Sai is that the Tom Yum Nam Khon has a dash of (coconut) milk in it, while the Tom Yum Nam Sai is a clear tom yum soup.
 Because of the cooling factor, the clear version of tom yum is often spicier.
 Overall, Tom Yum Nam Khon is more popular.

-What’s the difference between Tom Yum and Tom Ka soups?
+4. What is the difference between Tom Yum and Tom Ka soups?

 The big differences between the famous soups Tom Yum and Tom Ka are that, firstly, the Tom Ka is a coconut-milk-based soup, while the Tom Yum soup only has a dash of (coconut) milk added, or sometimes not even that.
 Secondly, Tom Ka soup puts more emphasis on the ingredient galangal.
 Tom Yum is often served with prawns (Tom Yum Goong), while Tom Ka is often served with chicken (Tom Ka Kai).
 In this article, we solely focus on tom yum soups in Bangkok.

-Overview of the best tom yum Bangkok
+5. Overview of the best Tom yum in Bangkok

 |Tom Yum Goong Banglamphu